 Selling SEO leads is a business model where you capture leads via ranking a website in Google.
 If you want to sell leads, e.g. to financial advisors, then SEO can be a good channel if there is an existing web presence that already ranks.

 Getting a site started for the purpose of lead generation is difficult because SEO always has some run-up period before you can get to see results.
 This model heavily depends on the right niche where companies are willing to pay for leads.
 This typically includes finance, insure, consumer services, utilities and similar.
 Make sure to pick the right niche and you understand SEO well if you want to make a business out of selling leads.
-Also, consider that SEO is a longer-term game.
+Also, consider that SEO lead generation is a longer-term game.
 Pay-per-click marketing directed to a landing page with optimized lead form might be a way more effective channel for this model.

 The quality of SEO leads depends on two main factors: The quality of incoming traffic and the set-up of the lead capture form.